begeli/amy-compiler/README.md

 # Example Programs for the Virtual Machine
 Our extension was related to the execution of the compiler, thus we did not add a new feature to the language itself.
-Every program in the examples folder should run directly we enter the run command in the sbt mode.
+Every program in the examples folder should run directly when we enter the run command in the sbt mode.

 ## Example run: